contact hamiltro for the best website design contact@hamwebs.com

 image

 You look for clues as to whether your newsletter is landing well, engaging people, right?
 But how many of the clues you look at are unambiguous?
-FIVE FORMS OF FEEDBACK 1.
-REPLIESYou get feedback on your newsletter when people “reply”…
+What are the sure signs people are reading it?

 Read More